Charles de Vilmorin: Education

-Early life & origin
+Early life and origin

 Charles de Vilmorin was inspired by his family heritage of botanists, evident in his patterns and depictions of flowers, and aspires to follow the foot steps of his parents and grandparents.
-It is also worth mentioning that he is the great nephew of French novelist, poet and journalist Louise de Vilmorin.
+He is the great nephew of French novelist, poet and journalist Louise de Vilmorin.

 Career

 In April 2020, Charles de Vilmorin launched his first collection at just 23 years old.
 He was struggling to find an internship at first, and simultaneously a mysterious buyer purchased all of his creations, which allowed him to fund his first collection.

 Shortly after, he was named creative director of Rochas.

 His fall collection contained quilted jackets, with features of experimentation with body paint and neon makeup.

 His original designs are distinct by their vibrant nature, hand-painted artwork, and puffy silhouettes.